ravijgd/Titanic/README.md

 # Titanic
-Predict survival on the Titanic
+Predict survival on the Titanic using Logistic Regression